 The management of 'hand gathering fisheries' come within the scope of the IFCAs section 153 duties within the Marine and Coastal Access Act 2009 (MaCAA 2009).
-Under the 'Revised Approach' and the MaCAA 2009 section 154 duties the IFCAs have management responsibilities, in respect to the impact of commercial activities upon conservation designations.
+Following the implementation of Defra's 'Revised Approach' MPA management policy and the MaCAA 2009 section 154 duties the IFCAs have management responsibilities, in respect to the impact of commercial activities upon conservation designations.

-The proposed permit byelaw intervention will enable the recording and regulation of such activities, introducing a bag limit across the Sussex IFCA district for all gatherers and the requirement for a hand gathering permit if gatherers wish to exceed this, including additional bespoke restrictions for relevant MPA sites to protect features.
-This will support the sustainable management of these fisheries within the Sussex IFCA district.
+The proposed permit byelaw intervention will enable proportionate management of all hand gathering activities within intertidal areas.
+The regulation protects specific species, introduces spatial controls and introduces limits on the quantities of marine fauna and flora that maybe taken for personal use.
+A permit system is introduced for higher levels of exploitation and includes the requirement to submit 'catch data' returns to the Authority across the Sussex IFC District for all gatherers and the requirement for a hand gathering permit if gatherers wish to exceed this, including additional bespoke restrictions for relevant MPA sites to protect features.
+This will support the sustainable management of these fisheries within the Sussex IFC District.